 - Weeks to maturity – Traditionally eggplants should take anywhere between 8-12 weeks to harvest.
 My indoor garden did take a bit longer at 14 weeks.

-- Health benefits – Not too much here.
-They have Manganese, B6 and folate in low quantities.
+- Health benefits – Eggplant have Manganese, B6 and folate in low quantities.
 Anthocyanin is a flavonoid which gives its skin that deep purple, aubergnine color.

-- Favorite varieties – Hansel, Jaylo, Black Beauty.
+- Favorite varieties for the indoor garden – Hansel, Jaylo, Black Beauty.

 Eggplants, also known as aubergine (english) or brinjal (asian), are in the nightshade family along with tomatoes and peppers.
 Even though it is considered a vegetable, it’s technically considered a berry (just like a tomato or cucumber).
 It is perennial, but more commonly grown as annual.
 The eggplant originated in India and Asia and typical prefers a warm climate with ideal temperatures between 70-85 degrees.
 It won’t set fruit if it’s too cold, or too hot.
 So, it’s kind of a picky vegetable.
 My hardiness zone here in the high rockies is 4b.
 There’s no way I’m growing an eggplant in the mountains, unless I’m doing it indoors.
 Eggplant might produce in as low as zone 5, but it is really a zone 10 kind of guy.

-They have lovely little purple flowers that are star shaped just like tomato flowers, and just like tomato flowers, they can be hand pollinated by just shaking their staking pole a few times a week to let the pollen shake about.
+Pollination.
+Eggplants do require pollination to get them from flowers to fruit.
+They have lovely little purple flowers that are star shaped just like tomato flowers, and just like tomato flowers, they can be hand pollinated.
+However, I found that just shaking their staking pole a few times a week to let the pollen shake about was more than enough to get the fruits to set.
+Yet another reason to stake them early!

 To harvest, cut them on the stem with a sharp, clean knife about an inch above the fruit.
 They won’t just pluck off, you have to cut them.
 Harvest them when they are shiny and unwrinkled.
 If they start to turn yellow they are most likely ripe and ready for harvest.
 Once they start turning yellow, they will get more tough and bitter.

 Eggplants were kind of a long shot, I wasn’t really sure they would grow in the indoor garden because they are a bit of a finicky plant.
 I planted Black Beauties, Jaylo and Hansel (Which is a smaller variety).
-The following recipe is made with the Hansel variety.
 All three did well in the garden with relatively little fuss.

 Since we became vegetarians last year, we have found more uses for eggplant at the dinner table.
 Because it absorbs cooking fats well, it can be very tasty and because of it’s texture, it is a rather good substitute for meat.